jimhigson/oboe.js-dissertation/main/main.md

 application will behave as if it received none and show her nothing.
 Later, when the network is available the inbox will be downloaded from scratch including the 90% which has already been successfully delivered.
-A more efficient system would allow the 90% from the aborted first request to be used straight away and when the signal later returns fetch only the lost 10%.
+The system would be more user friendly and efficient if it used the 90% from the first request when it arrives and fetched only the lost 10% when network connectivity returns.

 The delivered part of a partially successful message may be used if we turn away from this polarised view of wholly successful and unsuccessful